 While dyslexia primarily affects language-related skills, it can also impact social interactions to some degree.
 Similarly, individuals with autism commonly face challenges in understanding and navigating social situations, often struggling with interpreting social cues and norms.

-Kids On The Move: A Resource for Those With Learning Disabilities
+Kids on the Move: A Resource for Those With Learning Disabilities

-Kids On The Move is a non-profit organization that provides support to children with autism and other learning disabilities.
+Kids on the Move is a non-profit organization that provides support to children with autism and other learning disabilities.
 We offer a variety of programs and services to help children develop social skills, improve communication, and reduce anxiety.
 We provide a safe and supportive environment where children can participate in a range of activities, such as art, music, and sports, while also receiving specialized support from trained professionals.

 Differences Between Dyslexia and Autism